 The Red Light District is close to the spacious square the Nieuwe Markt.
 Surrounded by cafes and restaurants, a market with flowers, cheese, fruit and vegetables operates there.
 It is famous for a building of Scales (Waag), which was converted into a popular dining place with a summer terrace.
 It was built in 1488 to guard the entrance to the city from the south, but when Amsterdam expanded its borders, that function turned out to be unnecessary.

 So it has been transformed into the public scales to let traders and producers check the weight of their goods.

 AMSTERDAM FOR EVERYONE

 The above-mentioned places and objects are only a small part of the attractions offered by Amsterdam, which is a city extremely diverse and inspiring.
 It is a place of many intellectual and artistic projects.
 It is also a kind of chaotic mixture of trams, bicycles, street musicians and organ grinders, where magnificent palaces and churches are adjacent to the museums of sex and drugs.
-In the picture: a shop with tourists gadgets, which can be clearly recognized by traditional Dutch shoes called klumpen.

 Photo: Dorota Mazur

 See also: Sex in the City, Sex, drugs & Amsterdam (photo gallery) / Lights of Hope, Lights of Amsterdam (photo gallery)